-The majority of the NPLs are concentrated in the domestic corporate loan book.
-It is only in the state-owned banks and in the banks in winddown that the proportion of foreign corporate NPLs remains above 30% (Graph 2.1.19).
-Foreign NPLs were not transferred to the BAMC and constitute about 22% of the total remaining stock of NPLs in all banks.
-They mainly consist of lending to companies outside Slovenia (mostly ex-Yugoslav countries, Bulgaria, Romania) but also lending to subsidiaries of the domestic banks in ex-Yugoslav countries, Bulgaria and Romania.
-Foreign NPLs are diverse in terms of sector and size and are often based on bilateral agreements.
-A systematic solution to restructuring these wideranging exposures would therefore be challenging and resource-intensive.
+The majority of the non-performing loans are concentrated in the domestic corporate loan book.
+Only in the state-owned banks and in the banks in wind down the proportion of foreign corporate non-performing loans remains at levels above 30% (Graph 2.1.19).
+Foreign non-performing loans were not transferred to the Bank Asset Management Company and constitute about 22% of the total remaining stock of non-performing loans in all banks.
+They mainly consist of lending to companies outside Slovenia (mostly ex-Yugoslav countries, Bulgaria, Romania) but also lending of subsidiaries of the domestic banks in ex-Yugoslav countries, Bulgaria and Romania.
+Foreign non-performing loans are diverse in terms of sector and size and are often based on bilateral agreements It is therefore resource intensive to find a systematic solution to restructuring these wide ranging exposures.